 Treatments for perineal injury vary with the severity and type of injury.
 Tears or incisions may require stitches.
 Traumatic or piercing injuries may require surgery to repair damaged pelvic floor muscles, blood vessels, and nerves.
 Treatment for these acute injuries may also include antibiotics to prevent infection.
 After a health care provider stabilizes an acute injury so blood loss is no longer a concern, a person may still face some long-term effects of the injury, such as bladder control and sexual function problems.
 A health care provider can treat high-flow priapism caused by a blunt injury to the perineum with medication, blockage of the burst blood vessel under x-ray guidance, or surgery.

 In people with a chronic perineal injury, a health care provider will treat the complications of the condition.
-Read more in the following publications:
+More information is provided in the NIDDK health topics:

-Read more about the lower urinary tract in The Urinary Tract and How It Works.
+More information about the lower urinary tract is provided in the NIDDK health topic, The Urinary Tract and How It Works.

 How can perineal injury be prevented?

 Preventing perineal injury requires being aware of and taking steps to minimize the dangers of activities such as construction work or bike riding: